 9:00

-If the urge is overwhelming
+If urge is overwhelming

 If you've already texted friends